Saturday, May 17, 2025

 Room: TBD

-There are many opinions regarding tubes and drains; which to use, how, and when to remove them.
-Drains have been used for centuries to manage a variety of conditions but research is ongoing into the best materials and application of these basic tools.
+There are many opinions regarding tubes and drains: which to use, how, and when to remove them.
+Drains have been used for centuries to manage a variety of conditions, but research is ongoing into the best materials and application of these basic tools.
 In this session, participants will learn clinically relevant applications of various tubes and drains, and become comfortable with their management.

 Learning Objectives: